NashTech-Labs/circleci-ondemand-workflow/README.md

 - Integrtae the workflow in your source code.
 - On commit to the main branch, the pipeline triggers and by default runs certain command, here placeholder kept is dev.

-To run certaim command on another environment, from circleci UI override the value for parameter and trigger the parameter. </br>
+To run certain command on another environment, from circleci UI override the value for parameter and trigger the parameter. </br>

 ![alt text](image.png)